up42/up42-webhooks/README.md

     [pipedream](https://pipedream.com).
- 2. Server side version using an [OpenResty](https://openresty.org) based minimal setup that relies on pipedream for request validation and forward the webhook to OpenResty using [ngrok](https://ngrok.com) to create a tunnel.
+ 2. Server side version using an [OpenResty](https://openresty.org) based minimal setup that relies on pipedream for request validation and forward the webhook to OpenResty.
+Using [ngrok](https://ngrok.com) to create a tunnel.
 In our OpenResty instance we keep a record of the received webhooks.